The Honey Pot

-The Honey Pot, also known as The Honeypot, is a 1967 American crime comedy-drama film written for the screen and directed by Joseph L. Mankiewicz.
+The Honey Pot, also known as The Honeypot, is a 1967 American crime comedy-drama film written and directed by Joseph L. Mankiewicz.
 It stars Rex Harrison, Susan Hayward, Cliff Robertson, Capucine, Edie Adams, and Maggie Smith.
 The film was based on the play Mr. Fox of Venice by Frederick Knott, the novel The Evil of the Day by Thomas Sterling, and loosely on the 1606 play Volpone by Ben Jonson.

 Plot

-The film is set in Venice as a contemporary tale.

-Struggling actor William McFly (Cliff Robertson) is hired by wealthy Cecil Fox (Rex Harrison) to play his personal secretary for a practical joke.
-Pretending to be on his deathbed, Fox invites three former lovers to his Venetian palazzo for a final visit: penniless Princess Dominique (Capucine), fading movie star Merle McGill (Edie Adams), and Texas millionairess Mrs. Lone Star Crockett Sheridan (Susan Hayward).
-Accompanying Mrs. Sheridan is her nurse, Sarah Watkins (Maggie Smith).
-By chance, each of the women brings Fox a timepiece as a present.
+Struggling actor William McFly is hired by wealthy eccentric Cecil Fox to play his personal secretary for a "practical joke."
+Pretending to be on his deathbed, Fox invites three former lovers to his Venetian palazzo for a final visit: penniless Princess Dominique, fading movie star Merle McGill, and Texas millionairess Lone Star Crockett Sheridan.
+Accompanying Mrs. Sheridan is her nurse, Sarah Watkins.
+Each of the women brings Fox a valuable timepiece as a present: Sheridan’s, an elaborate porcelain antique; McGill's, a large quartz block with clock faces telling global time; and the princess’ gift, an heirloom hourglass reputedly filled with precious gold powder.
+McFly soon recognizes that the premise of the “practical joke” is based on the plot of Ben Johnson’s 17th century theater classic Volpone, in which a swindler poses as a dying man to dupe three men who aspire to inherit his fortune, each bearing luxurious gifts.
+A former law student, McFly begins to suspect the motives behind the “practical joke” and to question how his role may incur legal liability.

 The three women warily size each other up.
-Mrs. Sheridan boldly announces that the others might as well go home, as she is Fox's common-law wife, and they can expect to inherit nothing.
-However, when Sarah returns from a late-night date with McFly, she finds her employer Sheridan dead of an overdose of sleeping pills, an apparent suicide.
-Police Inspector Rizzi (Adolfo Celi) investigates.
+Sheridan boldly announces that the others might as well go home, as she is Fox's common-law wife, and they can expect to inherit nothing.
+However, when Sarah returns from a late-night date with McFly—during which McFly left her alone at a restaurant for over an hour ostensibly to make an important phone inquiry—she finds Sheridan dead of an overdose of sleeping pills, an apparent suicide.
+Police Inspector Rizzi investigates.

-Sarah knows that the pills Mrs. Sheridan had been taking are harmless fakes.
+Sarah knows that the pills Sheridan had been taking are placebos—harmless fakes.
 McFly has already revealed to Sarah that Fox is perpetrating a charade, and that the final joke is to be the reading of the will, empowering McFly to choose the heir.
+“Proof positive” are several quarters from Sheridan’s missing roll of change that Sarah found on searching McFly’s room.
 She therefore suspects him not only of being the murderer, but also plotting to kill Fox.
-When she confronts McFly, he locks her in her room, telling her it is for her own safety.
-She manages to escape via a dumbwaiter and warns Fox.
-However, his displeased reaction puzzles her.
+When Sarah confronts McFly, he locks her in her room, telling her it is for her own safety.
+She manages to escape via a dumbwaiter and warns Fox, informing him that she has already confronted McFly.
+However, Fox's displeased reaction puzzles her.
 He sends her back to her room.

-The next morning, Fox is found dead.
-McFly reveals that Fox was the killer of Sarah's employer.
-He was broke and wanted Mrs. Sheridan's fortune.
-Once McFly had figured it out (and more importantly, told Sarah), Fox realized it was all up and committed suicide.
-Fox's spirit continues in the film as a voice over.